bobbylight/RSTAUI/distfiles/readme.txt

      org.fife.rsta.ui.demo.RSTAUIDemoApp

-  It is a simple example of using the Find and Replace dialogs.
+  It is a simple example of using the Find, Replace, and Go To Line dialogs.
   It currently does not demo "Mark All".

 * Feedback